DataBooth/horse-logic/docs/background_info.md

 14. What do you want to do with the data after it is collected? (e.g. analysis, visualisation, etc.)
 15. Is any data processing required before storage? (e.g. filtering, etc.)
 16. Any real-time processing required? (e.g. feedback to sensors, etc.)
+17. How many horses are involved in the experiment?
+Is it a separate experiment for each horse?